hitokiri-mata/katacoda-courses/kubernetes-serverless/openfaas/step1.md

-# Install OpenFaaS Onto Your Kubernetes Cluster #
+# Start OpenFaaS on your Kubernetes Cluster #

 Helm is a package manager for Kubernetes and a common Helm _chart_ is predefined for that defines the installation.
 Use Helm to install OpenFaaS with this install command: